 Mike and Brian are Proud Christians

 The most fulfilling thing we can do in this world is serve others in the name of our God.
-Mike and Brian say that there ability to help others find their dream home is a daily blessing.
+Mike and Brian say that their ability to help others find their dream home is a daily blessing.

 In fact, it’s such a blessing that Mike and Brian are always looking for ways to give back to the community that has blessed them with such a good life.